-If your child is meeting the Mathematics Standard by the end of year 6 they will be working at curriculum level 3, solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.
+In Maths, to reach the NZ curriculum level for the end of year six, your child will be working at curriculum level 3, solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.

 They will be solving problems involving several steps and which require them to choose the most appropriate method for the problem.
 They will be learning a range of approaches to solve problems and will be able to make general statements about numbers and patterns.

-To meet the standard your child will be learning to:
+To meet this level your child will be learning to:

-- \Box solve problems (using +, , x , ÷) that require them to choose the best method - use repeated halving or known multiplication facts to solve problems involving fractions - \Box find the value of a given number in a pattern - □ sort, create and identify 2D and 3D shapes - □ measure time and find the area and volume of objects - use grid references on maps and points of the compass to give directions - □ draw objects from different view points - □ explain results of investigations by identifying patterns - \Box experiment to work out the likelihood of an event happening.
+- solve problems (using $+, -, x, \div$) that require them to choose the best method - use repeated halving or known multiplication facts to solve problems involving fractions - find the value of a given number in a pattern sort, create and identify 2D and 3D shapes - measure time and find the area and volume of objects - use grid references on maps and points of the compass to give directions - draw objects from different view points - explain results of investigations by identifying patterns - experiment to work out the likelihood of an event happening.

-This is a small part of the skills and knowledge your child is learning in order to meet this standard.
-Talk to the teacher for more information about your child's learning.
+This is a small part of the skills and knowledge your child is learning in order to meet curriculum expectation.

 Focus on number